CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 # Earth Observation guide

-This guide aims to help users to work with Earth Observation (EO) data using CSC's computing resources.
-The purpose of this guide is to help you find the right data and tools for your raster data based EO tasks.
-If you are interested in the fundamentals of EO, please check the resources at the bottom of the page.
+This guide aims to help researchers to work with Earth Observation (EO) data using CSC's computing resources.
+The purpose of this guide is to give an overview of available options, so it would be easier to decide if CSC has suitable services for your your EO reseach.
+It also helps you find the right data and tools for raster data based EO tasks.
+If you are interested in the fundamentals of EO, please check the [resources and further reading section](#resources-and-further-reading).

 **What are the benefits of using EO data?**

-* Possibility to observe wide area at same time
+* Possibility to observe wide areas at same time
 * Non-intrusive, cost-efficient
 * Same sensor for different parts of the world, easy to compare different areas
 * Time series to see changes during different seasons and years

 ## Why should I use CSC computing resources for EO?

-For working with EO data there are three main options:
+For working with EO data there are in general three main options:

 1) **Special EO services**, which provide both data and advanced ready-to-use processing environments.
 Usually these give better user experience and efficiency, but the services might be limited in computing power, available tools or options for adding own data.
+Often these have fees for using.
 2) **Commercial clouds** with local copy of open EO data.
 The data is practically always saved to object-storage and usually can be downloaded from anywhere as independent service.
 They provide also general computing services where EO data analysis tools need to be installed by the end-user.
 The most common option for processing in the cloud are virtual machines.
 These options usually have some fees, mainly for processing.
 The data download may be free of charge or then have some small costs depending on the amount of data needed.
+Data download costs might be smaller if using virtual machines of the same cloud provider in the same region.
 3) **Own processing environment** - PC, local cluster.
-All data needs to be downloaded to this system, which requires extra effort.
-On the other hand it gives more freedom to select used analysis tools.
-Usually this does not cause any extra costs.
+All data needs to be downloaded to this system and all tools must be installed, which requires extra effort.
+On the other hand it gives more freedom to select the tools and set-up.
+Usually this does not cause any extra costs, but the computing power is usually rather limited.

-CSC options do not fit well this categorization, rather they have some features from all of these.
-CSC computing services provide a lot of computing power and storage space, and they are free of charge for Finnish researchers for academic or educational use.
+CSC options do not fit well in this categorization, rather they have some features from all of these. **CSC computing services provide a lot of computing power and storage space, and they are free of charge** for Finnish researchers for academic or educational use.

 At CSC, EO data can be processed and analyzed using [supercomputer Puhti](../../../computing/systems-puhti.md) or a virtual machine in the [cPouta cloud service](../../../cloud/pouta/pouta-what-is.md).
 Puhti's computing capacity can hardly be compared to any other EO service, in both available cores and amount of memory.
 Both Puhti and cPouta have also GPU resources, which are especially useful for deep learning use cases.

-Puhti has also a lot of [pre-installed applications](#what-applications-are-available-on-puhti), so it is an environment ready to use. cPouta virtual machines are similar to commercial cloud offerings, there all set-up is done by end-user.
+Puhti has also a lot of [pre-installed applications](#what-applications-are-available-on-puhti), so it is an environment ready to use. cPouta virtual machines are similar to commercial cloud offerings, there all set-up is done by the end-user.
 In both services, it is only possible to install tools that support Linux.

-At CSC are available only some Finnish datasets, so often working with CSC comptuing services requires to download EO data from other services.
-The available local storage in Puhti and cPouta is 1-20 Tb, more space is available from [Allas object storage](../../../data/Allas/index.md).
+At CSC, are available only [some Finnish datasets](#eo-data-at-csc), so often working with CSC comptuing services requires to download EO data from other services, see [list of EO data download services](#eo-data-download-services).
+The available local storage in Puhti and cPouta is ~1-20 Tb, more space is available from [Allas object storage](../../../data/Allas/index.md).

 Using CSC computing services is technically a little bit demanding, requiring basic Linux skills and ability to use some scripting language or command-line tools.
-Supercomputers have several specific consepts, so it takes a few hours to get started.
+Supercomputers and virtual machines have several specific consepts, so it takes a few hours to get started.
 The new Puhti web interface makes the start considerably easier, providing several graphical tools.
 It has also Studio and JupyterLab for easy start with R or Python.

 ## What data do I need?